-The highlighting will remain and the graphical display will look something like this (we have changed some settings to aid visibility):
+The highlighting will remain and the graphical display will look like this:

 The caterpillar plot tells us simply that school 59 and 53 have different intercepts.
 One is significantly below the average line, and the other significantly above it.
 But the bottom graph suggests a more complicated situation.
 At higher levels of standlrt, the points for school 53 certainly appear to be consistently above those for school 59.
 But at the other end of the scale, at the left of the graph, there does not seem to be much difference between the schools.
 The graph indeed suggests that the two schools have different slopes, with school 53 having the steeper.